What is Sakai

 - Using Jira - our bug reporting system.

 All Activities - a complete listing of all Confluence spaces, for Sakai community members who know where they want to go.

 The community also uses a number of email lists associated with the four broad areas listed above.
 As a starting point, it is highly recommend that anyone with an interest in Sakai join the Announcements list: email@example.com (send an email to firstname.lastname@example.org.
 Note that this is an announcements list for all Apereo projects, of which Sakai is one.)
 This a very low-volume, read-only list, with only a message or two per week.
 Typical content includes general information about Sakai that is of broad community interest, such as the Apereo Newsletter, release announcements, conference information, Sakai-related job postings, calls for volunteers, etc.

 Contributing to the Sakai Community

-This forum has been created for communication about the Sakai online collaboration and learning environment and other projects of the Sakai Foundation, a non-profit organization.
-By participating in this forum, (1) you agree that unless otherwise clearly indicated, all of your communications are intended as contributions to the Foundation on behalf of yourself or your institution under the terms of a Contributor License Agreement or a Corporate Contributor License Agreement between your institution and the Sakai Foundation, as applicable.
-If no such agreement is on file, you agree your contribution may be used under the terms of the Educational Community License Version 2.0 or future versions of the Educational Community License promulgated by the Sakai Foundation; and (2) you represent that to the best of your knowledge, either you have all rights required to make such contribution, or you are proposing the use of third party open source software and have identified the software and the relevant license.
+This forum has been created for communication about the Sakai online collaboration and learning environment and other projects of the Apereo Foundation, a non-profit organization.
+By participating in this forum, (1) you agree that unless otherwise clearly indicated, all of your communications are intended as contributions to the Foundation on behalf of yourself or your institution under the terms of a Contributor License Agreement or a Corporate Contributor License Agreement between your institution and the Apereo Foundation, as applicable.
+If no such agreement is on file, you agree your contribution may be used under the terms of the Educational Community License Version 2.0 or future versions of the Educational Community License promulgated by the Apereo Foundation; and (2) you represent that to the best of your knowledge, either you have all rights required to make such contribution, or you are proposing the use of third party open source software and have identified the software and the relevant license.